Proper Food Combining tips to improve Digestive Health

 So eating a banana and peanut butter at the same time does not mean they will be both digested at the same time.
 All food digests differently!

 Protein = is slowly digested.
 Digested in the stomach and small intestine.
 Carbohydrates = are digested fast.
 Digested in the mouth and small intestine.
 Fat = is slowest digested.
 Digested in the small intestine.

-For example, you have a salad for an app - this will coat your stomach first.
+For example, you have a salad for an appetizer (slower digesting carbohydrates) - this will coat your stomach first.

-This can lead to bloating, gas, pain etc. due to the food sitting in the stomach start to cause fermentation gases.
+Some food combinations can lead to bloating, gas, pain etc. due to food sitting in the stomach not digesting properly will start to cause fermentation gases.

 FOOD COMBINING CHART